dgladkov/dotfiles/README.md

 ## Installation

 You can clone the repository wherever you want.
-Then call bootstrap script to set up symlinks in your home directory
+Update submodules, then call bootstrap script to set up symlinks in your home directory